springfall2008/batpred/docs/customisation.md

 **set_status_notify** Enables mobile notification about changes to the Predbat state (e.g. Charge, Discharge etc).
 On by default.

 **set_inverter_notify** Enables mobile notification about all changes to inverter registers (e.g. setting window, turning discharge on/off).
 Off by default.

-**set_charge_window** When enabled the next charge window will be automatically configured based on the incoming rates.
-Will also automatically disable charging if not required and re-enable it when required.
-If you turn this off later check that 'GivTCP Enable Charge Schedule' is turned back on.
-Enabled by default.

 **set_reserve_enable** (_expert_mode_) When enabled the reserve setting is used to hold the battery charge level once it has been reached or to protect against discharging beyond the set limit.
 Enabled by default.